-Traditionally considered a cost centre, legal teams aren’t always equipped with the technology or budget to manage their increased workload.
+Traditionally considered a cost center, legal teams aren’t always equipped with the technology or budget to manage their increased workload.
 Especially if you are a part of a small legal team in a growing organization, you’ll have to do more with less.

 They say creativity is best tested when constrained.
 This is certainly true for legal teams.